-The most spectacular close call came when I was called to give up my time, my heart, and my money so that God could care for the orphans and homeless widows of Our Father’s Home Ministry (OFHM) in Nayakampalli, a very poor city in the East Godavari region of Andhra Pradesh, India.
+The most spectacular close call came when I was called to give up my time, my heart, and my money so that God could care for the orphans and a group of homeless widows through Our Father’s Home Ministry (OFHM), the ministry Salmon and Priyanks started in 2010 in Nayakampalli, India.

 This close call started in 2018, when I was experiencing what seemed to be the pinnacle of success in my career.
 I was invited by the government of Dubai to speak at a multi-national conference on project management attended by over 5,000 people from 8 countries.
-God used that opportunity to to speak through me to the young man who arranged my travel.
+God used that opportunity to speak through me to the young man who arranged my travel.
 The young man was the son of a Christian minister in Dubai.
 He had walked away from his faith.
-God chose me because he knew I would attempt to love that young man the way Jesus loves me.
-The young man he told me no one had ever exemplified Jesus’ love to him like like I did.
-He told me when he is ready to take another look at Christianity, he would contact me.
+God chose me to share the love of Jesus to the young man and encourage him to take another look at Christianity.

 After I returned home, I didn’t think much of the poor widow or of my trip to India.
 About six weeks later, I received a message on LinkedIn from a paster named Salmon.
 Salmon is from a village called Nayakampalli in the East Godavari District of Andhra Pradesh, India.
 Salmon said he felt he was supposed to reach out to me, but he did not know why.
 I told Salmon that in America we get lots of requests from people who are trying to scam us.
 I wasn’t going to fall for his attempt to take advantage of me.
 Salmon understood but felt he was supposed to tell me about his ministry anyway.

 OFHM is a ministry with a three-fold purpose.
 First, it is a church planting ministry in a predominantly Hindu and Muslim area where Salmon trains and disciples people to plant Christian churches.
 At that time, they had planted over 100 small churches.
 Second it exists to help homeless widows.
-Third, they run an orphanage with 55 children.
+Third, they run an orphanage that has grown to over 50 children.

 Salmon’s plea was for friendship, prayer, and financial support to help him evangelize and minister to the Christian converts, widows, and orphans in his area.

 Every morning I received a message from Salmon.
 I responded politely that I didn’t think I was the person to help him.
-I told Salmon my wife and I are supporting other ministries and are not in a position to provide financial support to another ministry.
+I told Salmon my wife and I are supporting other ministries and are not able to provide financial support to another ministry.
 For some reason, he thought I was someone he should continue to communicate with for friendship, prayer, and financial support.